nickydraz/Mobile_App_Project_4/README.md

   - Stage 1: fires towards the location the player taps <strong>(this works, but the spit doesn't rotate) </strong>
   - Stage 2: Players can drag the avatar and tap to fire
 - Multiple types of enemies
-  - Stage 1: Enemies spawn at random intervals
-  - Stage 2: Enemies spawn as in Stage 1.
-Enemies move randomly and enemies fire back at the player avatar
+  - Stage 2: Enemies move randomly and enemies fire back at the player avatar
 - Multiple Stages
   - Stage 1: Player has X time to kill enemies on the screen.
 Must kill at least 10 to continue to stage 2
   - Stage 2: Player must kill all enemies on the screen without dying